Tear Trough Restylane Injections

 After the injections it is advisable to avoid rubbing the eyes, lifting weights or straining for a few days.
 Vigorous gym work should be avoided for a few days.

 Make up should be avoided for 48 hours.
+You must not touch the small injection sites.

 It is helpful to apply Auriderm cream to the tear trough areas and to undertake gentle side to side massage twice a day for a week.
 This can be purchased from Face & Eye or online from the clinic’s online shop (www.faceandeyeshop.co.uk).